 The President presents the annual budget for the fiscal year commencing on 1 January to the joint session of the National Assembly.
+The appropriation bill is now accompanied by the Finance Act, which details how the government will raise revenue to finance the budget.
 Thereafter, the Minister of Finance, Budget and National Planning provides a detailed breakdown of the budget.